rocsea0626/contract_tracker/doc/design_doc.md

 - AWS ApiGateway with request validation
   - AWS Restful API is created.
 Per client throttling, authentication, etc can be enabled later
 - Lambda + Roles
-  - Using `PROXY` option for lambda integration, so that payload of requests will forwarded to lambda directly
+  - Using `LAMBDA_PROXY` option for lambda integration, so that payload of requests will forwarded to lambda directly
 - Dynamodb
 ?Cognito, Pipeline